iortiz-splunk/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/1-application-performance-monitoring/5-configure-controller/_index.md

 ## Adjust Business Transaction Settings

-In the last exercise, you validated that the Business Transactions were being auto-detected.
+In the last exercise, you validated that Business Transactions were being auto-detected.
 There are times when you want to adjust the Business Transaction auto-detection rules to get them to an optimal state.
 This is the case with our sample application, which is built on an older Apache Struts framework.

 The business transactions highlighted in the following image show that each pair has a Struts Action (.execute) and a Servlet type (.jsp).
 You will be adjusting the settings of the transaction detection rules so that these two types of transactions will be combined into one.